2 Days Around the Ring of Kerry: Things to Do in Killarney

 Woman standing on a rocky outcrop overlooking the serene coastal landscape of Killarney, Ireland.

-To venture outside Killarney, you’re best suited embarking on a coach tour of the Ring of Kerry — doing so is not only the safer option for tourists, but you’ll also be able to sit back and enjoy the stunning panoramic coastline while learning about the history of the region on this drive through rugged countryside.
+To venture outside Killarney, you’re best suited to embark on a Ring of Kerry coach tour—doing so is not only the safer option for tourists, but you’ll also be able to sit back and enjoy the panoramic coastline while learning about the history of the region on this drive through rugged countryside.
+I toured County Kerry with the help of award-winning Killarney-based operator, Wild Kerry Day Tours, known for their 75+ years of experience and knowledgeable local drivers.

 Pro Tip: